Global payments

 Unlike the stock exchange, in which transactions take place over the counter (OTC) or platforms, forex is a decentralised concept, in which the transaction is between the participants.
 The conversion rates in any forex market keep fluctuating based on several variables like the economic condition, the political stability of any country etc .

-Understanding the Euro to INR Exchange Rate
+What is the Euro to INR Exchange Rate?

 This is known as the EUR to INR conversion rate, meaning one Euro in terms of Indian Rupees.
 It is subject to frequent fluctuations based on changes in currency rates across the world in the forex market.
-For instance, if today the EUR/INR rate is 89, then 1 Euro will equal 89 INR, but it may be reduced due to inflation, cuts in interest rates, or other geopolitical issues.

-Traders and businesses monitor them closely to exchange at the most favourable rates.
-Knowing the Euro to INR conversion rate can go a long way in deciding the travel cost, or business transaction, and even returns from investment for many people that amount to high value.
+Traders and businesses monitor EUR to INR conversion rates closely to maximise their earnings.
+Knowing the Euro to INR exchange rate can go a long way in deciding the travel cost, or business transaction, and even returns from investment for many people that amount to high value.

-What is the Mid-Market Rate in Foreign Exchange?
+What is the mid-market rate in foreign exchange?

 The middle rate in Forex is commonly referred to as the "fair" rate.
 It is the average of the buying price and selling price for any two currencies on the global market.
 Basically, it is the mid-market exchange rate at which banks and platforms compare the value of different currencies before adding their markup.
 The rates for such in the Forex market are what traders try to get when dealing with large trades without having other unnecessary charges added.